 Check out my other 40+ recommended games to take on a cruise ship.
 There’s something for everyone from kids to adults.

 Is your budget for your cruise gift a bit more generous, but you don’t want to completely splurge?
-I have plenty of ideas for mid-range gifts for cruisers.
+I have plenty of ideas for cruise gifts in the $50-$100 range.

 Pickpockets love it when tourists are carrying bags that are easy to get into.
 An anti-theft travel bag will keep money and valuables safe from thieves.
 With locking clips on the zippers and slash-proof straps, this bag will prevent pickpockets from accessing its contents.